davidholiday/dockerized_accumulo/README.md

 ## how to make it stop
 From the ../dockerized_accumulo/compose folder, type:

     docker-compose stop

 ## how to make it go again
-From the ../dockerized_accumulo/compose folder, type:
+From the ../dockerized_accumulo/compose folder, type:i

     docker-compose up -d